planetfederal/workshops/workshops/geoserver/style/source/ysld/raster.rst

 Rasters
 =======

-Finally we will look at using CSS styling for the portrayal of raster data.
+Finally we will look at using YSLD styling for the portrayal of raster data.

 .. figure:: /style/img/RasterSymbology.svg